 Mexican oregano is a relative of Lemon Verbena and is native to Mexico, with notes of mild licorice and citrus.

 Mediterranean oregano is a member of the mint family and most often is used in Greek and Italian recipes.
 Mediterranean oregano is the one most found in spice racks at supermarkets.

 - Epazote is similar to oregano and fennel with minty notes.
-It’s found in Mexican cooking and is typically used in beans, helping reduce their tendency to cause flatulence.
+It’s found in Mexican cooking and is typically used in beans for flavor and helping reduce their tendency to cause flatulence.

 - I grill on a Traeger smoker because it allows me to fine tune and control the heat at lower temperatures better than regulating a charcoal or gas grill.
 When grilling, times may vary depending on what type of grill you are using.
 Pork is done when internal temperature of pork is is 145°F to 150°F.

 - I have an earlier model Instant Pot (December 2015) that is not as sensitive as newer models that show the BURN notice quite easily.
 If that happens to yours, add 1/2 cup to 1 cup of chicken stock if needed.